Brake Safety Week 2024: What CVSA Will Focus on This Year

 Charlie has been with ATS for nearly two decades.
 He wears many hats at ATS as the safety instructor for flatbed cargo securement.
 He takes drivers through flatbed securement training in orientation and is the point person for drivers who have questions on the road.
 He’s also able to answer any hazmat questions drivers may have.

-Still, it’s important to know what’s happening and when so you can be prepared and get your vehicle in tip-top shape.
+The Commercial Vehicle Safety Alliance’s (CVSA) Brake Safety Week is fast approaching.
+It's important to know what’s happening and when so you can be prepared and get your vehicle in tip-top shape.

 Here at Anderson Trucking Service (ATS), we’re here to help you succeed.
 Drivers go through these checks every single year and we’re here to help you navigate them easily and confidently.